KarimAED/karimaed.github.io/_posts/2022-03-03-post-iquhack.md

 [Arunava Majumder](https://www.linkedin.com/in/arunava-majumder-33500a167/) luckily kept me on the ground.

 We had met just the day before in the iQuHack slack channel, and connected only by shared passion, we instantly formed a team.
+Meeting three others, so different from me, from all parts of the world, and getting along immediately was an incredible experience.
+We were scattered across 4 countries, 4 time zones, and 3 continents.
+Despite all of that, we were a team.

+# Getting Down to Business

+## Part 1: Storm the Brain
+As I